gecko0307/wp-get-external-images/README.md

 This is especially useful after migrating from another CMS or website, where posts may still reference images hosted on an external domain.

-✅ Skips images already hosted locally
+✅ Skips images already hosted locally<br>
-✅ Ignores draft posts
+✅ Ignores draft posts<br>
-✅ Includes basic SSRF protection for added safety
+✅ Includes basic SSRF protection for added safety<br>
 ✅ Tested with WordPress 6.8

 ## Before You Start